TNA Impact preview: The final show before TNA Sacrifice - Pro Wrestling Dot Net

 -Tessa Blanchard, Victoria Crawford, and Mila Moore vs. Myla Grace, Harley Hudson, and Jodi Threat

 Powell’s POV: This episode was taped on March 6 in Atlanta, Georgia, at the Gateway Center.
-TNA Sacrifice will be held on Friday, March 27, along with the next Impact tapings on March 28, in New Orleans, Louisiana, at the Alario Center.
+TNA Sacrifice will be held on Friday, followed by Impact tapings on Saturday in New Orleans, Louisiana, at the Alario Center.
+We are seeking reports or basic results from the tapings via dotnetjason@gmail.com.
 Impact is simulcast on AMC, AMC+, and TNA+ at 8CT/9ET.
 John Moore’s Impact reviews are typically available late Thursday night or on Friday, along with my audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment